tomchor/pymicra/docs/install.rst

 .. warning::
     The commands written here assume you are running a Ubuntu-based distribution of Linux.
-Although the basic steps should be similar for all Linux distributions, you should adapt the specific commands to your system in case you are using any other Linux distro.
+Although the basic steps should be similar for all Linux distributions, you should adapt the specific commands to your system in case you are using any other OS.

 Most of the required packages already come with python.
 However, packages that